OscarOdh/GMMK3_RGB/README.md

 Standalone lighting controller for a **Glorious GMMK 3 100% ANSI** running custom QMK firmware with the OpenRGB Raw HID protocol.
 One exe, four threads, no service, no middleware.
+Written in Rust.

 Keys glow green, flash blue on press, and fade back.

-This README is written as a handoff to whoever works on this next — human or model.
-It is deliberately heavy on *why*, because almost every hard part of this project was a plausible assumption that turned out to be false, and the code looks arbitrary without the reasons.
+Independent control of side LED bars.
+Caps Lock indicated via top right LED.

 ---